FabioChiodini/ProjectSpawnSwarmtc/README.md

 - **HoneypotPortK** and **HoneypotImageK** are the port used and the docker image for the honeypot Applications to launch via Docker swarm

-- **ConsulDynDNSK** is a flg to determine if the Consul Dockerized instance will be launched locally (to eventually leveragge a local dyndns setup
+- **ConsulDynDNSK** is a flag to determine if the Consul Dockerized instance will be launched locally (to eventually leveragge a local dyndns setup

 - **DynDNSK** contains the dyndns name used for the host where this code is launched (ie where the Consul instance will be executed if ConsulDynDNSK=1)

+- **etcdbrowserprovision** is a flag to determine if an etcd-browser containerized instance will be launched in GCE

 ![Alt text](Cloud1.png "Cloud1")